Bizum + MONEI

 According to a European Central Bank survey, payment safety and security are essential among European consumers.
 Here’s how accepting tap to pay can help improve payment security:

-- Encryption.
-Every time a tap to pay payment is made, the encryption changes, making it extremely difficult for a hacker to take advantage.
+• Encryption.
+Every time a payment is made, the encryption changes, making it extremely difficult for a hacker to take advantage.
 Even if they manage to decipher a code, it’ll be too late as it’s only valid for one transaction.

-- Tokenization.
-When a contactless payment is made, an algorithm generates a unique random value, which replaces a customer’s primary account number (PAN).
+• Tokenization.
+When a contactless payment is made, an algorithm generates a unique random value, replacing a customer’s primary account number (PAN).
 The value, also called a token, passes safely through the internet, without exposing the customer’s credit card details.

 📚 Further reading: AI in Payments: How It’s Transforming the Industry